 Thursday, December 8th 2011 2:01 PM

 There are a lot of ways for electricity bills to run high in a place like southern California.
-With high temperatures year round and blistering summers, almost every home features at least some kind of air conditioning.
+With high temperatures year-round and blistering summers, almost every home features at least some kind of air conditioning.
 Many homes also have pools that must be filtered.
 This only adds on top of all the televisions, computers and countless other consumer electronics that ring up the kilowatt-hours each month.
-Sam Spagnolo of Rancho Cucamonga, east of Los Angeles, paid for all of these with the added expense of having grandchildren who were all to happy to make use of them.
+Sam Spagnolo of Rancho Cucamonga, east of Los Angeles, paid for all of these with the added expense of having grandchildren who were all too happy to make use of them.

 Four hundred dollars per month is fairly high for California, where the average bill was $82.85 per month in 2009, according to the U.S. Energy Information Administration, but this includes the entire state, even the far cooler climes in the north.
 By comparison, nearby Arizona paid an average of $116.09 per month, despite seeing average electricity rates more than 25 percent lower.
 At California's excessive electricity prices, the sunny state could have been paying monthly bills of more than $156 on average.